-Easy Valentine Craft Ideas for Kids…Show the Love with Homemade Valentines!
+Easy Valentine Craft Ideas for Kids: Homemade Valentines & Boxes!

 - Mixed colors of paper